leegao/RegexEnumerator/README.md

 ### Installation

-This library is just meant to be a demonstration.

 You will need Python 2.7 or up, though it seems to be most stable on Python 3+.

-Note that you will need to install `numpy`, `scipy`, and `sympy` in order to support solving a few linear equations and to translate numerically computed roots into algebraic forms, if they are available.

 ```bash
 git clone https://github.com/leegao/RegexEnumerator.git
 cd RegexEnumerator
 sudo python setup.py develop
 ```

+Note that you will need to install `numpy`, `scipy`, and `sympy` in order to support solving a few linear equations and to translate numerically computed roots into algebraic forms, if they are available.

 To uninstall, run